open-rpc/spec/README.md

 Patterned fields MUST have unique names within the containing object.

 Due to the nature of JSON-RPC APIs using JSON formats, strictly use JSON only [as described here](https://tools.ietf.org/html/rfc7159).

-# Document Structure

-An OpenRPC document MAY be made up of a single document or be divided into multiple, connected parts at the discretion of the user.
-In the latter case, `$ref` fields MUST be used in the specification to reference those parts as follows from the [JSON Schema](https://json-schema.org/latest/json-schema-core.html#rfc.section.8.3) definitions.

-It is RECOMMENDED that the root OpenRPC document be named: `openrpc.json`.

-# Data Types

-The Data types MUST be in the set defined by the [JSON Schema Specification 7](https://json-schema.org/latest/json-schema-core.html)

 # Rich Text Formatting